eltreum0/eltruism/README.md

 Improved font replacing function, allowing all ElvUI texts to be changed with your custom font\
 Rogue Order Hall, which will automatically open the Rogue Class Hall Door.
 This module is a fork of Rogue Door Opener by Burzolog and licensed under GNU GPLv3\
 Instant Loot, yet another fast loot module to attempt to make looting items faster\
+Adds death animations including Dark Souls and GTA based ones and a custom one based on Dark Souls\
 Loot Wishlist, allowing items to be added to a wishlist, which can then display a toast when looted or filter looting only items in the wishlist\
 Loot Quality Filter, making instant loot only loot items above or equal to a selected quality\
 Improved Item Deletion window, showing item link, item texture and automatically typing DELETE\